- Things to Do

 - Travel Planning

-The capital region is an ideal place for planning an educational trip for your family or a student group.
+The capital region is an ideal place for an educational trip for your family or students.

 Decide on your Arlington sightseeing stops to maximize your time.
 Here are some of the special experiences for students and kids at Arlington’s key sights that are sure to earn A+ reviews:

-See 32-foot-high figures in this bronze monument modeled after the famous photo of the flag raising on Mount Suribachi, Iwo Jima.
-Score your postcard moment with panoramic views of the Lincoln Memorial, Washington Monument and U.S. Capitol building from its grounds.
+Look in awe at the 32-foot-high figures in this bronze monument modeled after the famous photo of the flag raising on Mount Suribachi, Iwo Jima during World War II.
+Score an Instagram-worthy photo of the Lincoln Memorial, Washington Monument and U.S. Capitol from this elevated site.
+While you’re there, check out the Netherlands Carillion bell tower, a gift expressing the gratitude of the Dutch people for American aid received during and after World War II.

-Work out some energy between museums and memorials at this scenic National Park on the Potomac River connected to Arlington by a bridge.
-Arrange for a National Park Service ranger-led tour of this wooded sanctuary, a tribute to outdoorsman and naturalist Theodore Roosevelt, our 26th president.
+Work out some energy between museums and memorials at this wooded island and nature sanctuary on the Potomac River connected to Arlington by a pedestrian bridge.
+Arrange for a National Park Service ranger-led tour of the island trails, a tribute to outdoorsman and naturalist Theodore Roosevelt, our 26th president.

 Have an unplanned hour or two on your schedule?
-Drop into the DEA Museum and Fort C.F.
-Smith, which offer unique experiences and situate you conveniently near your Arlington hotel.
+Drop into the DEA Museum, Fort C.F.
+Smith or Long Bridge Park, which offer unique experiences and situate you conveniently near your Arlington hotel.

-Trace the steps of the war on drugs throughout history.
+Trace the steps of the war on drugs throughout history at the Drug Enforcement Administration (DEA) Museum.
 Students can come home with a special badge as a Junior Special Agent after exploring the history of illegal drugs in America.
 Admission is free, and the museum offers group tours for larger groups.

 The D.C.
-Metro area can be congested and difficult to find parking.
+Metro area can be congested, and it’s sometimes difficult to find parking.
 That is why we recommend taking public transportation.
-Secure SmarTrip cards for your group in advance so you can easily and efficiently use the Metro or bus system.
-You can purchase them online or at most local drug stores.
+Secure SmartTrip cards for your group in advance so you can easily and efficiently use the Metro or bus system.
+You can purchase them online or at kiosks in each station.
 If you are traveling by private bus, see Arlington County’s complete details on tour bus parking locations, hours and fees, plus printable maps highlighting spots in each neighborhood.

 Check out all the Arlington Group Dining options and delicious places to feed your group at restaurants ranging from American pub fare to Asian fusion.

+Reach out to ACVS Director of Sales Portia Conerly for assistance with every aspect of your group visit.
 Get brochures, itinerary suggestions, hotel RFPs, vendor suggestions and more.
-Reach out to us online at Arlington Convention and Visitors Service!
 We look forward to working with you to welcome your family and school trips to Arlington!